Larry Fedora Reportedly Out As North Carolina Head Football Coach

 Going back to the 2016 season, the wheels have since fallen off Fedora’s program at North Carolina.
 The Tar Heels have lost 21 of 27 games in that time, including a 3-21 record against FBS competition and a 2-16 record in the ACC.

 Following the record-setting 2015 regular season, Fedora signed a seven-year contract extension through 2022 that included favorable buyout terms.
 North Carolina will have to pay Fedora $12.4 million should they decide to replace him.
-North Carolina would be able to recoup some of that money should Fedora take another college or NFL coaching job or work as a television commentator.
+North Carolina would be able to recoup some of that money should Fedora take another college or NFL coaching job, or work as a television commentator.

-North Carolina Athletic Director Bubba Cunningham said in a text message that “no decision” had been made on whether Fedora would be fired, according to The News and Observer.
+North Carolina Athletic Director Bubba Cunningham said in a text message that “no decision” had been made on whether Fedora would be fired, according to the News and Observer.
 According to SB Nation, there is rampant speculation that Fedora will be replaced by Mack Brown, who guided the Tar Heels to one of their most successful runs in school history before going on to win a national championship at Texas.
 Public rumors have named Brown as a potential replacement, while UNC boosters are also keen to bring the former coach and current ESPN analyst back to Chapel Hill.